What to Do When Your Basement is Flooding

 If it is safe, find the source of the water

-If your basement flooding is on the less severe end and it is safe to go down to investigate the issue, you will need to determine the source of the water infiltration.
+If your basement flooding is on the less extreme end and it is safe to go down to investigate the issue, you will need to determine the source of the water infiltration.
 This isn’t always the easiest.
 We explain more below about some possible causes as places to start.

 Make some calls for basement flood cleanup

 Then call your insurance company to determine what is covered under your current plan and what you are liable for.
 Many companies will cover flood damage if you make an insurance claim.

-If the source of the flood is due to backup of city sewer lines, then you should call and report the issue to your municipality.
+If the source of the flood is due to the backup of city sewer lines, then you should call and report the issue to your city or municipality.